TITLES AND

 Lassie, after a narrow escape on a firing range, befriends two young men who have been camping at the beach in their van.
 While they tend the injured collie, Lucy, now returned home, prays for two miracles: that her hearing—and Lassie—will return.
 Dr. Robbins: John Lasell.
 Dark-Haired Surfer: Kevin Brodie.
 Jim (Curly-Haired Surfer): Jay North.

 Australian Lassie_Chat member Sharon Turner has written this detailed synopis of "A Joyous Sound."
 Since it's been edited into a movie and probably won't turn up on the rerun circuit any time soon, I'm including it here.
-Sharon saw the story on video in movie form, so she is guessing where parts 2 and 3 begin.
+I saw this in separate parts recently and can confirm where the parts end now.

 Part 1